 Look no further – Through GI MAP testing, we can actually take away the majority of the guesswork, uncovering answers to all of the above questions and much more.

 GI MAP testing, aka “GI mapping”, is not just any stool sample – and no, it’s not (yet) offered in mainstream gastrointestinal (GI) clinics!

-This cutting-edge functional nutrition lab test allows us to test, analyze, and assess your submitted stool samples using cutting-edge technology so we can have an exponentially more detailed picture (or ‘map’) of what’s really going on inside your gut.
+It’s a type of cutting-edge functional nutrition lab test which allows us to test, analyze, and assess your submitted stool samples using cutting-edge technology so we can have an exponentially more detailed picture (or ‘map’) of what’s really going on inside your gut.